LUMII-Syslab/viziquer/doc/demo/schemas24/README.md

 2. Create a new project, choose the desired DSS schema in the project creation dialogue.

-3. Open the project, create a query diagram.
-There shall be a class tree in the right hand pane.
-Click on the 'Extra' tab, then choose the visualization parameters.
+3. Open the project, click on the 'Data Schema' button, then choose the visualization parameters.

 4. Follow the instructions given on https://github.com/LUMII-Syslab/dss-schema-explorer (installation of the Schema Explorer tool, generating the data in ViziQuer and copying them from ViziQuer to the Schema Explorer).